pieths/notecards/README.md

 CGraph is a scriptable declarative graphing library.
 The documentation for this will be in the online help system soon.
+See [CGraph Demo](https://pieths.github.io/cgraph) for a live interactive demo.
+Note, the syntax in the examples shown here might be out of date with the version running on the demo site (which usually runs the latest version).

 Here are a few examples: